-- The smoked paprika isn't distinctively noticeable in this recipe but it's part of the wonderful complex flavor of the dish.
+- The smoked paprika isn't distinctively noticeable in this recipe but it's part of the wonderfully complex flavor of the dish.
 It also helps the chicken breasts to take on a pretty color without having to cook them too long.

 - This recipe also calls for hoisin sauce.
 Hoisin sauce is a common Asian ingredient that you'll find at most grocery stores in the Asian section.
 It will last for months in the refrigerator so you don't have to worry about it going bad.
 Hoisin sauce is also sometimes called Chinese Barbecue Sauce.
 It's a delicious, thick, fragrant sauce that's made from mashed fermented soybeans, garlic, vinegar, sesame oil, chiles, and honey or brown sugar.
-It adds rich complex flavor to this Honey Ginger Indonesian Chicken.
+It adds a rich complex flavor to this Honey Ginger Indonesian Chicken.

 - I like to garnish this dish with Tuxedo Sesame Seeds which is simply a fun name for a mixture of black and white sesame seeds.

 God elevated him to the place of highest honor

 and gave him the name above all other names,